 In that respect, the first thing you should do is to move your Admin Panel to a separate server if possible.
 Then you should profile all third-party modules on your store and either disable or delete stuff you do not need.

-If these acts have not resulted in a speed increase and your Magento 2 backend is still very slow, you need to apply a more serious approach.
-The fact is that some custom extensions overload the server because of pivotal issues that occurred due to unoptimized code.
+If these measures don't increase online store speed and your Magento 2 backend is still very slow, a more profound approach is required.
+The thing is, some custom extensions overload the server that occurred due to unoptimized code.
 Not to mention that it influences other crucial performance indicators, such as.

 Hundreds of product attributes, as well as attribute sets, cause a slow Magento backend by creating conflicting data.
 So, if you have the option, consider removing unused attributes from the store.
-The actual performance impact of excessive attributes will require thorough testing on a multitude of configurations.
+To understand the actual impact of excessive attributes on performance, thorough testing on a multitude of configurations is required.

 In order to delete an attribute, you should do the following:

-- In the Admin menu, navigate to: Stores > Attributes > Product
+- In the Admin menu, navigate to Stores > Attributes > Product

 - Find the attribute you want to delete and open it in edit mode.